CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 (suc n) +ℕ m = suc (n +ℕ m)
 ```

+Remember that you can test any piece of code by typing "C-c C-n" and
+then `2 +ℕ 3`, say.

-Here we have chosen to case-split on the first argument, but we could
+Here we have chosen to split into cases on the left side and leave the
-instead case-split on the second:
+right side alont, but we could equally well split into cases on the
+right instead:

 ```
-_+ℕs_ : ℕ → ℕ → ℕ
+_+ℕ'_ : ℕ → ℕ → ℕ
-n +ℕs zero = n
+n +ℕ' zero = n
-n +ℕs (suc m) = suc (n +ℕ m)
+n +ℕ' (suc m) = suc (n +ℕ m)
 ```

 We will be able to show that these two versions are equal as
 functions, but Agda doesn't consider them *exactly* the same.

-Try some other ordinary operations:
+Try some other ordinary operations on natural numbers.
+To figure these
+out, calculate what the answer should be mathematically, $(1 + n) × m
+= m + (n × m)$ for example, and then turn those equations into
+definitions.

 ```
 -- Multiplication